Medical racism in the United States: Hispanic Americans

 In the United States, 20% of Hispanic Americans report encountering discrimination in healthcare settings and 17% report avoiding seeking medical care due to expected discrimination.
 Studies of Hispanic people living in the U.S. reveal that after experiencing an instance of discrimination in a healthcare setting they, afterward, delayed seeking medical treatment again.
 The discrimination faced by Hispanic Americans can further contribute to the negative health outcomes that stem from the experience of racism and discrimination by minorities.
 Cultural incompetency can hinder productive relationships between healthcare providers and patients because different cultural norms of communication can give the impression that a physician is not properly attending to the concerns of their patient as was found in studies on Latina experiences with the healthcare system.
 It was found in one study that in the role that communication plays in the dynamic between Latina patients and healthcare providers, the way women perceived their communication with their provider was greatly impactful to their perception of discrimination.

 The aforementioned U.S. Public Health Service Sexually Transmitted Disease (STD) Inoculation Study of 1946-1948 is just one historical example of the way in which Latin American populations have been victim to medical racism and medical injustices.

+Asian Americans

+Asian Americans represent a diverse group with ancestry from East Asia, South Asia, and Southeast Asia, including Pacific Islanders and Native Hawaiians.
+Despite their diversity, Asian Americans often face unique structural and cultural barriers in healthcare due to high immigrant representation—nearly two-thirds of the population is foreign-born, with many having arrived in the past decade.

+Barriers such as limited English proficiency, lack of employer-sponsored insurance, and residency restrictions for Medicaid eligibility contribute to unequal access to healthcare services.
+These systemic factors, combined with underrepresentation in health data, can obscure or minimize disparities in health outcomes for Asian American populations.
+For example, while overall cancer rates are lower in Asian Americans compared to non-Hispanic whites, certain subgroups face heightened risks—Filipino men, for instance, have a 15.8% prevalence of type 2 diabetes compared to 7.2% in non-Hispanic whites.

+Cultural stigmas surrounding mental health, cancer, and trauma can also discourage Asian Americans from seeking care.
+The “model minority” myth—portraying Asian Americans as universally successful and self-reliant—further undermines the visibility of healthcare disparities and reinforces systemic neglect of this group’s specific health needs.
+Although Asian Americans make up about 17% of U.S. physicians, they remain underrepresented in healthcare leadership roles, limiting their influence in addressing inequities through policy and institutional change.